TurkeyMcMac/just-wheels-bouncing/README.md

 ## Development
 ### Building the Library
 Currently, only the shared library is buildable.
-Furthermore, as of now, it can only be built on Linux.
+Furthermore, as of now, it can only be built on Linux or Mac OS.
 Here is how to build it:

 ```
 make shared